Prounckk/eremeev/content/posts/github-copilot-my-experience.md

 showFullContent = false
 +++

-I like to write code, and like many SREs and SWEs, i don't really like to do repetitive things.
+I like to write code, and like many SREs and SWEs, I don’t want to do repetitive things.
 Copy-pasting sucks, and line-by-line editing is not any penny better.
 Many tools can help you to write code faster and more efficiently.
 Some of them are GitHub Copilot, Tabnine and ChatGPC.
-In this article, i will try to show how to use AI in the code writing and share my experience.
+In this article, I will try to show how to use AI in code writing and share my experience.
 ## Tools for developers
 There are some tools i've tried:
 - [GitHub Copilot](https://github.com/features/copilot)